Masacaai/Python-Snake-Game/README.md

 # Python-Snake-Game
 Used to be a stupid pun I made.
-Now it's a stupid game I made for my senior year final project.
+Now it's a stupid game I made for my high school senior year final project.

 Versions used:
   1. Python 3.8.6